uva-bi-sdad/oss-2020/src/03_github-network-analysis/README.md

             - This is the original 2.1m contributors from GHTorrent (but in gh schema) ├── gh.ctrs_extra
-            - This is the 2.1m contributors GHTorrent data with more ctr attributes Geographic matching data
+            - This is the 2.1m contributors GHTorrent data with more ctr attributes ├── gh.sna_ctr_ctry_codes
+            - This is the 750k contributors with valid country codes Geographic matching data
         ├── gh.ctrs_raw
             - Matched contributors to country based on